-Guide e-cycle batteries
+Guide to e-cycle batteries

-Guide e-cycle batteries
+Guide to e-cycle batteries

 What kinds of e-cycle batteries are there?

 On new or recent e-bikes you invariably get some kind of lithium-ion battery.
-Older second-hand e-bikes may have other chemistries; the earliest e-bikes featured very heavy lead acid batteries.&
+Older second-hand e-bikes may have other chemistries; the earliest e-bikes featured very heavy lead acid batteries.

 Then came nickel-cadmium and nickel-metal hydride, both of which were lighter and can still be found to retain a useful amount of capacity for shorter runs – perhaps useful if you are looking for a cheap and cheerful second-hand ‘hack’ e-bike.
 Giant’s Lafree model and some Heinzman kits were highly regarded at the time and still turn up second hand with these nickel-based batteries.

 However, despite the extra expense and complexity, a good-quality, decent-capacity lithium-ion battery is undoubtedly the most practical option.
 It will give you the best range, reliability and longevity.

 You might read all kinds of claims for different variations of lithium-ion e-bike battery, with cobalt, manganese and more included in the mix.
 Don’t worry!
 There doesn’t seem to be any great expert agreement on which of these formulas is superior.

 For now it’s more important to get a well-made, high-quality lithium-ion battery, regardless of the chemistry used.
 In practice this means batteries with cells – cells are the individual components of batteries – from reputable makers like Sony, Panasonic and Samsung.